SjulsonLab/generalized_contrastive_PCA/README.md

 # generalized_contrastive_PCA
-Repository for code and scripts related to generalized contrastive PCA
+Repository for code and scripts related to generalized contrastive PCA (gcPCA)

 --------------------------------------------------------------------------------
 ### Installation